 The rule allows banks to continue activities that are considered hedging, which is when a firm uses a trade to reduce potential losses.
 This could be a “humongous loophole,” Chilton said.

 JPMorgan Chase & Co.
-(JPM), which lost at least $6.2 billion this year on a wrong-way bet on credit derivatives, said the original purpose of those trades was hedging.
+(JPM:US), which lost at least $6.2 billion this year on a wrong-way bet on credit derivatives, said the original purpose of those trades was hedging.
 Lawmakers including Senators Carl Levin of Michigan and fellow Democrat Jeff Merkley have called for regulators to tighten this exemption.

 The CFTC is pushing through new rules governing the trading of interest-rate and credit-default swaps.
 The regulator is moving these trades to central clearinghouses and requiring that customers post more collateral.
 Without these rules, “systemic risk” will continue and there will be more taxpayer bailouts of financial firms, Chilton said.